Updated: Sep 18

 Compliance and testing go hand in hand.

 At Kingly, that’s exactly what we do.
 Frequent laboratory testing is essential to ensure that our sanitizer maintains its constant high quality.
 It’s important to have certification showing the product meets or exceeds all necessary benchmarks.
-We test routinely and often, so we know that all our products are fully compliant with EU legislation – in this case, certificated for EN 1267.
+We test routinely and often, so we know that all our products are fully compliant with EU legislation – in this case, certificated for EN 1267 and 14476.
 We do this so our customers know they can rely on us.
 We want Kingly customers to feel safe with our products and we want them be safe too.

 We recognize people can get cynical about quality assurance – so every two weeks we submit randomly selected items from our production line and get them tested, just as we tested our case study above.
 We need to know that our manufacturing process is secure and that it delivers the same best quality every time.
 Then we make sure it reaches the consumer in good condition.
 Our hand sanitizer comes in robust containers, has reliable pumps when needed, and has strong packaging to ensure safe delivery.
 We know that our sanitizer gel is good value and it hurts to see consumers buy alternatives that are cheaper because they are ineffective or dangerous.